South Kenton station

-South Kenton is an interchange station in Kenton, north-west London.
+South Kenton is a station in Kenton, north-west London.
 It is on the Bakerloo line of the London Underground and the Lioness line of the London Overground, between Kenton and North Wembley stations.
 It is located between The Link in the Sudbury Court Estate of North Wembley, and Windermere Grove in Kenton, in the Wembley postal area. it is in London fare zone 4.